andubiel/STIG-CISCO-IOS-XE-L2S/README.md

 ## Stig Viewer

-🔍 The STIG Checker: From Audit to Evidence **Optional** The STIG Checker functionality (integrated into the evaluate role) is designed to automate the manual, labor-intensive process of security auditing.
+🔍 The STIG Viewer: From Audit to Evidence **Optional** The STIG Viewer functionality (integrated into the evaluate role) is designed to automate the manual, labor-intensive process of security auditing.
 In high-security environments, simply being compliant isn't enough; you must provide Checklist (CKLB) files as evidence to the Authorizing Official (AO).

 How it works:
 Automated Inspection: The tool logs into each switch and executes show commands to inspect specific STIG rules (e.g., verifying if VTP is disabled or BPDU Guard is active).